Protein: Seafood, Salmon

 What is the best salmon for smoked salmon?

 One of the first keys in making a great smoked salmon is selecting high quality fish.
-You want to seek out wild caught salmon which will be a darker, reddish color, vs. the bland looking grayish-pink farm raised salmon.
+You want to seek out wild-caught salmon vs farm-raised salmon if possible.
+Wild salmon will be a darker, reddish color, vs. the bland looking grayish-pink farm raised salmon.
 Why the color difference?
 Salmon, similar to flamingoes get their coloring from the food they eat.
 So always choose the vibrant colored salmon that ate a diverse vibrant diet in the wild versus the bland colored salmon that was fed a bland (and sometimes questionable) farm raised diet.
+We also prefer the taste of Pacific salmon compared to Atlantic salmon which also tend to be paler in color and contains less fat.

-This recipe will make about 1.5-2 pounds of Maple Bourbon Hot Smoked Salmon.
+This recipe will make about 1.5-2 pounds of Maple Bourbon Hot-Smoked Salmon.
 You want to use salmon fillets for this recipe, not salmon steaks.
+If using fresh caught salmon, make sure the pin bones have been removed from the salmon.

-Making hot smoked salmon is essentially a 3 step process, consisting of brining the fish, drying to allow the pellicle to form, and then smoking the salmon.
+Making this easy smoked salmon recipe is essentially a 3-step process, consisting of curing the fish in a wet brine, drying to allow the pellicle to form, and then smoking the salmon.

 Brining the salmon